Mosjøen Airport: History

 The airport was opened in 1987 as part of the last group of regional airports to be built in Norway.

 In 2002, the Ministry of Transport launched an idea of merging the three airports serving Northern Helgeland: Mosjøen Airport, Sandnessjøen Airport, and Mo i Rana Airport into one new airport with a large enough runway to fly Airbus A320/Boeing 737 aircraft directly to Oslo, and make it unnecessary to operate subsidized regional aircraft to Helgeland.
 The Korgfjell Tunnel opened in 2005 created a reliable and fast road between Mosjøen and Mo i Rana.
 A better road to Sandnessjøen (Toven Tunnel) was opened 2014.

-A location was selected at Drevjadalen in Vefsn, about 15 km north of Mosjøen, which is 55 km from Sandnessjøen and 70 km from Mo i Rana.
+A location was selected at Drevjadalen in Vefsn Municipality, about 15 km north of Mosjøen, which is 55 km from Sandnessjøen and 70 km from Mo i Rana.
 Meteorological tests performed by Avinor showed however that the area had too much fog to serve as an airport.
 As of 2007, the idea of a new airport at this location is abandoned by both Avinor and the Ministry of Transport.

 Instead of this plan, a decision was made in 2013 to build a larger airport near Mo i Rana Airport, Røssvoll.